Patricio S. Dalton

 Associate Professor of Economics

 Room K-315, PO Box 90153, 5000 LE, Tilburg, NL

 Phone (office): +31 13 466 4032

 email: p.s.dalton AT uvt DOT nl

-My research examines how biological, psychological and social factors influence decision-making, and how decisions affect welfare and economic development.
-My theoretical work addresses the implications of decision-making biases for welfare economics and the link between aspirations and poverty.
-My experimental research has focused on the effect of different aspects of the condition of poverty on aspirations, productivity, preferences, biases, cognitive function and rationality.
-I have also studied the effect of goal setting on productivity, of moral support on performance and of unemployment benefits on labor supply.
+My research lies in the intersection between poverty, psychology and decision-making using both formal models and experiments in the laboratory and the field.
+My theoretical work addresses the implications of decision-making biases for welfare economics and the link between psychology and poverty.
+My experimental research has focused on the effect of different aspects of the condition of poverty on aspirations, productivity, preferences, beliefs, biases, emotions, cognitive function and rationality.
+I also study the effect of goal setting on productivity, of moral support on behavior and of unemployment benefits on labor supply.
 Most recently, funded by a DFID Grant, I have designed and conducted Randomized Control Trials (RCTs) to understand the constraints of small-firm growth in developing countries.
 In Kenya, I study the adoption and impact of mobile money by small merchants and how mobile improves their access to finance.
-In Indonesia, I investigate how small business growth can be fostered by exposing retailers to idiosyncratic information of businesses practices of successful peers.
-In Ghana, I test how the sole fact of measuring production or setting goals can increase productivity of small informal cassava processors.
-Funded by an ESRC-DFID grant, I am currently working on an RCT in India to empower marginalised parents to make their children's school more accountable.
+In Indonesia, I investigate how small business growth can be fostered by curating and distributing knowledge of successful local practices.
+In Ghana, I test how the sole fact of setting mere goals can increase labor supply of rural workers.
+Funded by an ESRC-DFID grant, I am currently working on an RCT in India to empower parents to make their children's school more accountable.